wilberkamaa/energy-fault-prediction/REFACTORING.md

 ## Notes
 - `grid_connection.py` will be removed in a future update
 - Grid power can be disabled using `include_grid` flag in configuration
+- Holidays are now configured as month-day tuples for better reusability across years